johndaley-me/presentation-git-local-workflow/README.md

 # presentation-git-local-workflow
-Presentation about Git local workflow using reveal.js using the reveal Yeoman generator
+Presentation about Git local workflow using reveal.js with the reveal Yeoman generator.

+View the presentation at https://johndaley-me.github.io/presentation-git-local-workflow.